tmpg/secws/lab500/lab500_database_vault.md

 ## Introduction  ##

-Many regulations require that privileged users such as DBAs be not able to read sensitive data in the database.
-Oracle Database Vault provides this kind of control, which prevent unauthorized privileged users from accessing sensitive data.
+Many regulations require that privileged users such as DBAs not be able to read sensitive data in the database.
+Oracle Database Vault provides this kind of control, which prevents unauthorized privileged users from accessing sensitive data.
 It can also prevent unauthorized database changes.
-DBSAT has detected that Database Vault was not yet is use in our database.
+In this lab, DBSAT has detected that Database Vault is not in use in our database.

 ![Alt text](./images/img01.png " ")